AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### selectMultipleOptions

-Selects all given options in the given Magento drop-down element.
+Selects all given options in the given drop-down element.

 Attribute|Type|Use|Description
 ---|---|---|---